 It is common for many stakeholder dialogues to end after the successful completion of phase three.
 However, some stakeholder communication initiatives do move on to get set up as “sustainable structures” as this fourth phase.
 This can take many forms including replication of programs at other locations or across multiple projects or formalizing the stakeholder dialogue process within the organization.

 The major challenge in Phase 4 is keeping the spirit of change alive.
-The process from the more loosely structured initiative to an institution is not necessarily an easy process.
+The move from a more loosely structured initiative to an institution is not necessarily an easy process.
 Replication or institutionalization often requires a professional management structure.
 Roles change and decision-making structures have to become more efficient.
 Existing management structures require additional legitimacy and credibility.
 Therefore, it is recommended that the original core group remains actively involved in Phase 4 of a Stakeholder Dialogue, progressively handing over their function to new actors and transferring the process step by step into its future structure.

 - Ongoing stakeholder participation

 - Leveraging the dialogue experience and using it to inform other processes or projects

 Learn how our stakeholder management software can help your organization effectively connect and communicate with important audiences across the communities in which you operate.
 Request a StakeTracker Demo.